-As I write this in March 2012, I have done over 3,250 scuba dives throughout the South and North Pacific Oceans as well as the Indian Ocean and in the cold waters of Northern Europe.
+As I of October 2022, I have done over 4,500 scuba dives throughout the South and North Pacific Oceans as well as the Indian Ocean and in the cold waters of Northern Europe and South America.
 I have considerable experience in diving in virtually all sorts of weather and sea conditions as well as with inexperienced and experienced divers.
 I regularly dive deep (over 45 metres) in Sydney, a lot of these have very strong currents.
 I also do weekly shore dives, including night dives.
 I have investigated numerous incidents which have led to death or injury as well as ones that have had no major adverse outcome.

 I have had an interest in scuba diving incidents since one of the very first dives I did where a couple of divers panicked and forced me to take them to the surface quite quickly.
 Since then I have attended inquests, read transcripts of inquests and every book on diving deaths that I have seen in order to better understand why diving incidents happen.
 I have even investigated for my dive Club a couple of incidents where people have ran low or out of air on dives.